Cainify/Ticket-System/README.md

 - Copy the raw data from each file.
 - Follow Importing Rawdata.

+##Last Update:
+French version of the ticket system has been added | Provided by Jhin

 ## Bugs/Issues/Suggestions
 If you have any bugs, issues or suggestions please contact **Cain#0163** on discord.